vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ---
 In this article, we will learn how to integrate Microsoft 365 room calendars into Peakboard, using Microsoft's Graph API.

 We will create a dashboard that lists the events of a room calendar.
-We will also add a selector that lets the user choose which room they want to view.
+We will also add a selector that lets the user select which room they want to view.

 Here's what the finished dashboard looks like.
 Notice how the list of events changes when I click on the different rooms.